blakelongfield/EventTrackerProject/README.md

 This project simulates a tracking program similar to programs like myFitnessPal, however, this program tracks workouts for the user.
 This project implements each of the CRUD operations.
 All methods in the controller are functional and can be tested with the Postman app.

+The index method: A list of all the workouts in the database will be shown.

 The create method: Creates a new workout when the user passes in the necessary information.

 The replace method: The user can pass in a workout id and replace this workout with a new one passed in by the user.